 There’s one local family that you may not recognize immediately, but maybe you should.
 This family’s iconic product is synonymous with New Orleans, but most of us don’t know who exactly makes it or the story behind this New Orleans favorite.

 After recovering from his accident, he began selling fruits and vegetables around town from a mule-drawn cart.
 It didn’t take long for Sam to notice that the days he carried his mom’s candy, he always sold out quickly, so in 1915 he made the decision to sell only candy.
 His cart was redesigned so that he could make the candy inside.
-It is outfitted with all the kitchen amenities he needed including running water.
+It was outfitted with all the kitchen amenities he needed including running water.

 If you haven’t figured it out by now, I’m talking about Roman Candy–that delicious treat that you love to buy when you’re at the zoo or if you’re lucky enough to see the cart somewhere else.
-That cart is actually a replica and the original Roman Candy Cart that Sam designed is still rolling around the streets of uptown New Orleans driven by Sam’s grandson.
+The zoo cart is actually a replica and the original Roman Candy Cart that Sam designed is still rolling around the streets of uptown New Orleans driven by Sam’s grandson.
 He still gets up every morning and makes the candy himself using his great-grandmother’s recipe.

 So if you’re looking for a taste of New Orleans with a grown up twist, look no further than roman Candy Rum.
 It’s both a high quality spirit and a slice of nostalgia all rolled into one.
 (If you’d like to see where to buy Roman Candy Rum, here’s a list of locations where it’s available for purchase (and you can always ask at your local store and many will order it for you)).